 CEO Beasley says their company mission is to use technology to efficiently match buyers and sellers and reduce the transaction costs for both parties.
 Their business model is to charge half of the 6% typically charged by realtors.
 Sellers pay a 2.5% marketing fee and buyers pay half a point in commissions.

-- Own real property — If you live in an expensive part of the country where you are priced out of the market, like the San Francisco Bay Area or New York City, you might not be able to qualify to buy your personal residence.
-Buying a rental property in an area where you can take advantage of high rents and low real estate prices can turn out to be a great investment.
+- Own Real Property — Buying a rental property in an area where you can take advantage of high rents and low real estate prices can turn out to be a great investment.
 Rental properties offer the opportunity to become a homeowner while adding another revenue stream to an investment portfolio.

-- Non-accredited investors welcome — Unlike real estate crowdfunding platforms, you do not need to qualify as an accredited investor to invest in Roofstock properties.
+- Non-accredited Investors — Unlike real estate crowdfunding platforms, you do not need to qualify as an accredited investor to invest in Roofstock properties.

-- Lower real estate commissions — Through technology, Roofstock is able to charge less than the usual 6% charged by real estate agents.
+- Lower Commissions — Through technology, Roofstock is able to charge less than the usual 6% charged by real estate agents.
 Sellers pay a commission of 2.5% and buyers are charged ½ of one point (a point is a percentage of the agreed-upon price — ½ point of a $100,000 property is $500).

-- More sizeable down payment required — Like any other property, you can apply for a mortgage.
+- Large Down Payment — Like any other property, you can apply for a mortgage.
 However, be prepared to pull together a more sizeable down payment as mortgage lenders for homes that are not your primary residence usually require 20%–30% down.

 Roofstock makes use of technology to provide a platform that simplifies a historically cumbersome real estate buying process and gives investors access to localized deals they might otherwise never see.
 The result is that investors seeking rental properties can research, review and buy properties from anywhere with transparency and efficiency.
 Roofstock’s mission is to make investing in U.S. real estate from anywhere in the world as simple and efficient as buying stocks.